chorismate/caesium/README.md

 ### Why is it called Caesium?
 I like naming my softwares after elements, and caesium the element is used in atomic clocks.

+## Licensing
+Caesium is [unlicensed](https://unlicense.org/) and is therefore in the worldwide public domain.
+I want to write software, not to sue people over licenses, which, after all, are legal constructs.

+Do whatever (but be nice).